Skip to main content

 Tools for hospitals and primary health clinics/public health

-The following resources can be ordered at no cost to distribute to all families of newborns on discharge: Infant seat fact sheet Is your Child in the Right Seat?
+The following resources can be ordered at no cost to distribute to all families of newborns on discharge: Infant seat fact sheet and Is your Child in the Right Seat?

 Guidance for well-baby visits: This guidance document was created by request with talking points for key well-baby visits that align with the Rourke baby record.
 Print resources to support this education can be ordered at no cost.

-There is a car seat, booster seat, and seat belt basics workshop for program staff, social workers, volunteers, and care providers who transport children.
 This 2-3 hour online, on-demand workshop will guide participants through the basics of child passenger safety.
+Originally designed as a tool to support community service or child care organizations, this program is accessible to staff of any organization supporting children and families.
 Child Safety Link can offer this program at no cost to organizations throughout Atlantic Canada, through a partnership with the Child Passenger Safety Association of Canada.
-Proof of completion is provided.
-This is not a certification program.
-Email Katherine.hutka@iwk.nshealth.ca for codes to access this program at no cost.

 Safety at Home and At Play